Smith, Chiefs win AFC West title with win over Chargers

-SAN DIEGO (AP) -- Alex Smith threw for two touchdowns and ran for another, and the Kansas City Chiefs clinched the AFC West title and a first-round playoff bye with a 37-27 victory Sunday against the Chargers in perhaps the final NFL game in San Diego.

-The Chiefs (12-4) clinched the division with the win and Oakland's loss at Denver.
+Smith threw for two touchdowns and ran for another for the Chiefs (12-4), who clinched the division with the win and Oakland's loss at Denver.

-Smith, who went to nearby Helix High in La Mesa, scored on a 5-yard scramble early in the second quarter to tie the game at 10 and then threw a 4-yard touchdown pass to wide-open Charcandrick West later in the quarter to put the Chiefs ahead for good at 17-10.
-That followed the first of two interceptions by Philip Rivers that led to 10 points for the Chiefs.
+Smith, who went to nearby Helix High in La Mesa, scored on a 5-yard scramble early in the second quarter to tie the game at 10.
+He threw a 4-yard touchdown pass to wide-open Charcandrick West later in the quarter to put the Chiefs ahead for good.
+That followed the first of two interceptions of Philip Rivers that led to 10 points for the Chiefs.

+''For us it was such a big swing, to go from potentially playing a road game in the wild card to a bye and hosting a game,'' Smith said. ''There was no in-between there.
+We took care of our end and got some help from Denver, so it was pretty sweet.

+''We saw the score there at the end, and we had our deal sealed up.
+Pretty awesome, and to win the division is special as well, that's something that this group hasn't done.

 Smith was intercepted once, on a deflected pass that Jahleel Addae returned 90 yards for a touchdown to pull the Chargers (5-11) to 20-17 in the third quarter.
 Smith came right back and threw a 2-yard scoring pass to West, who again was wide open.

 Rookie Tyreek Hill showed some fancy footwork in returning a punt 95 yards for a touchdown in the final minute of the third quarter.